Return to Home Page

 • Natural extra fine grit Rozsutec sandstone, finer than 600 grit; this is the stone to use to get a well-peened blade as keen as you can.
 It will also get a good edge on a pocket knife.

-If you break these stones in two, they can be glued back together with epoxy resin, after very thorough drying.
+If you break these stones in two, they can be glued back together with epoxy resin, after very thorough drying in an oven.
+The Silicar and Rozsutec make a good pair for sharpening knives and chisels.

 Files

-If you want to avoid peening, then an Oregon flat file (made by the Swiss form Vallorbe), 6 inches long by 0.5 inches wide, is the best tool for filing down the shoulder to regain a fine bevel.
-Also used for filing out cracks, dents, tears and bumps that may appear in the blade.
+If you want to avoid peening, then an Oregon flat chainsaw file (made by the Swiss firm Vallorbe), 6 inches long by 0.5 inches wide, is the best tool for filing down the shoulder to regain a fine bevel.
+The motion of the file should be towards the edge of the blade; if the direction of filing is away from the edge of the blade then the upturned rib of the blade gets in the way and makes the angle of filing too high.
+This means your knouckles are vulnerable if the file slips so WEAR GLOVES.
+Touching up with the file in the field will also partially revive a tired edge which is in need of peening.
+The file is also used for filing out cracks, dents, tears and bumps that may appear in the blade.
+These files will go blunt over time; they can be bought at any decent hardware store.

 Stone sheaths

-I normally stock copper sharpening stone sheaths.
+I normally stock copper and galvanized sharpening stone sheaths, as pictured above..
 These attach to the belt and hold water, allowing you to move around with your whetstone in easy reach.
 Since it is desirable to give your blade a few passes with the stone every five minutes or so, these are more useful than one might think.
-I also often have cheaper galvanized sheaths.

 Cow horn sheaths

-These are polished black and white cow horns which attach to the belt and hold water.
+These are polished black and white cow horns which attach to the belt and hold water, pictured above.
 Imported from Europe.
 Very classy, some might say posey.
 I find them handy because you can take them off and stick them point first in the ground if you need to share a stone.

 Garryflex rubberized sanding blocks

-These hand-sized rubber blocks, impregnated with sanding grit (medium, 120 grit, medium coarse 60 grit, ) are much the best tool for cleaning rust and gunge off your scythe blade, prior to peening and honing.
-120 is best for the edge, 60 for polishing up a whole blade).
+These hand-sized rubber blocks, impregnated with sanding grit (medium, 120 grit (grey), medium coarse 60 grit (blue), coarse 36 grit (claret) are much the best tool for cleaning rust and gunge off your scythe blade, prior to peening and honing.
+120 is best for the edge, 60 for polishing up a whole blade, 36 for a blade that has become peppered with rust over winter).
 They last for ages, and are useful for many other tasks.

 x 10 Magnifying Lens